-At QIAGEN we pride ourselves on the quality and availability of our technical support.
-Our Technical Service Departments are staffed by experienced scientists with extensive practical and theoretical expertise in molecular biology and the use of QIAGEN products.
-If you have any questions or experience any difficulties regarding the Rotor-Gene ScreenClust HRM Software or QIAGEN products in general, please do not hesitate to contact us.
+At QIAGEN, we pride ourselves on the quality and availability of our technical support.
+Our Technical Service Departments are staffed by experienced scientists with extensive practical and theoretical expertise in sample and assay technologies and the use of QIAGEN products.
+If you have any questions or experience any difficulties regarding Rotor-Gene ScreenClust HRM Software or QIAGEN products in general, please do not hesitate to contact us.